 Ms. Sweeney holds a Bachelor of Science degree in molecular and cell biology from the University of Connecticut and a Master of Science degree in biotechnology and certificate in national security studies from Johns Hopkins University.
 She is a member of the American Society of Crime Laboratory Directors, the American Academy of Forensic Sciences and the International Society for Forensic Genetics.

 Director, Sales and Marketing

-Singer has more than 10 years of experience in product development and management.
-Prior to joining Bode Technology, Singer held research and product development positions in the biotechnology industry related to vaccine R&D.
+Mr. Singer has more than 10 years of experience in product development and management.
+Prior to joining Bode, Mr. Singer held research and product development positions in the biotechnology industry related to vaccine R&D.

-Singer earned a master of business administration and a master of science in biotechnology from Johns Hopkins University and a bachelor of science in chemical engineering from the University of Maryland.
+Mr. Singer earned a Master of Business Administration and a Master of Science in biotechnology from Johns Hopkins University and a Bachelor of Science in chemical engineering from the University of Maryland.

 Director, Consulting and Training Services

 Manzar Ahmed is a vice president and serves as the Director of Consulting and Training Services for Bode Cellmark.
 Ahmed brings more than 13 years of management, DNA, and bio-scientific research experience to Bode Cellmark’s professional consulting services.

 Bode Cellmark’s team specializes in performing laboratory assessments to evaluate process flows, efficiencies, capacity, capabilities, quality systems, personnel, protocols, and training needs with a focus on meeting international accreditation standards.
 Ahmed has significant expertise in the development of international laboratories, including the training of management and qualifying analysts to meet international training standards.